-Each applicant for a FOID card is required to complete an application and “submit evidence” to the Illinois Department of State Police (“DSP”) that she or he is 21 years of age or over (or, if under 21, show that she or he has the written consent of a parent or legal guardian to possess firearms), is a resident of Illinois, and is not a prohibited purchaser.4 An applicant must also furnish his or her photograph.5 The DSP conducts an automated search of its criminal history record information files and those of the Federal Bureau of Investigation, including the National Instant Criminal Background Check System (“NICS”), and of the files of the state Department of Human Services relating to mental health and developmental disabilities to obtain any felony conviction or patient hospitalization information which would disqualify a person from obtaining or require revocation of a currently valid FOID card.6
+To obtain a FOID Card, a person must complete a standard application and “submit evidence” to the Illinois Department of State Police (“DSP”) as specified to verify that they are a resident of Illinois, are legally eligible to receive a FOID Card, and that they are at least 21 years of age (or, if under 21, that they have the written consent of a parent or legal guardian to possess firearms).4 An applicant must also furnish their photograph.5 Upon receiving an application, DSP conducts an automated search of its criminal history record information files and those of the Federal Bureau of Investigation, including the National Instant Criminal Background Check System (“NICS”), and of the files of the state Department of Human Services relating to mental health and developmental disabilities to obtain any felony conviction or patient hospitalization information which would disqualify a person from obtaining or maintaining a FOID card.6 DSP is generally required to approve or deny the FOID application within 30 days from the date the application is received.7

-If an application for a FOID card is denied, or if the Department of State Police fails to act on an application within 30 days of its receipt, or when a FOID card is revoked, the aggrieved party may appeal to the Director of State Police for a hearing, unless the denial or revocation was based on a number of serious offenses including a forcible felony, stalking, domestic battery, and violations of the Controlled Substances Act.8 All final administrative decisions regarding FOID cards by the Department of State Police are subject to judicial review under the Administration Review Law.9
+A person whose application for a FOID Card is denied, or whose FOID is revoked or seized, may (1) file a record challenge with the Director of the State Police regarding the record upon which which the decision to deny or revoke the Firearm Owner’s Identification Card was based, or (2) appeal to the Director of the State Police or (beginning January 1, 2023) to a newly constituted FOID Card Review Board for a hearing, unless the denial or revocation was based on the person’s history of committing specified crimes.16 All final administrative decisions regarding FOID cards by the Department of State Police are subject to judicial review under Illinois’ Administration Review Law.17

-Illinois does not impose a limit on the number of firearms that may be purchased by the holder of a FOID card.
+Illinois does not impose a limit on the number of firearms that may be purchased or possessed by a person with a valid FOID card.

-With certain limited exceptions, any private (unlicensed) seller of a firearm who seeks to transfer a firearm to any unlicensed purchaser must, prior to transfer, contact the Department of State Police (DSP) with the transferee’s Firearm Owner’s Identification (FOID) Card number to determine the validity of the transferee’s FOID Card.10 For more details, see the Private Sales in Illinois section.
+With certain limited exceptions, any private seller of a firearm (a person who is not a licensed firearms dealer) who seeks to transfer a firearm to another person must, prior to transfer, contact the Department of State Police with the transferee’s Firearm Owner’s Identification (FOID) Card number to determine the validity of the transferee’s FOID Card.18 For more details, see the Universal Background Checks in Illinois section.

 Disclosure or Use of Information